zhangyihome/code-push-cli/cli/README.md

 This specifies the location of the content you want to release.
 You can provide either a single file (e.g. a JS bundle for a React Native app), or a path to a directory (e.g. the `/platforms/ios/www` folder for a Cordova app).
 You don't need to zip up multiple files or directories in order to deploy those changes, since the CLI will automatically zip them for you.

-It's important that the path you specify to this parameter refers to the platform-specific, prepared/bundled version of your app.
-The following table outlines which command you need to run on your source code in order to generate the release-ready app assets, as well as the location of the content that you can subsequently pass to the `package` parameter:
+It's important that the path you specify refers to the platform-specific, prepared/bundled version of your app.
+The following table outlines which command you should run before releasing, as well as the location you can subsequently point at using the `package` parameter:

 | Platform               | Prepare command                                                                                  | Package path (relative to project root)    |
 |------------------------|--------------------------------------------------------------------------------------------------|--------------------------------------------|